21 Simple Stress Management Techniques List that Works

 Nevertheless, sometimes it’s better to let go if you don’t want to be in the fast lane to burnout.
 Therefore, focus on the one to three tasks making a significant impact.

-Because in a busy life, it’s the moments of relaxation and decompression that are recharging your batteries for the next significant challenges.
+Because in a busy life, the moments of relaxation and decompression recharge your batteries for the following significant challenges.

 A recent study suggests that pet dogs can provide “socio-emotional benefits” for children via stress-buffering.
-In the presence of their pet dogs, children showed a lower cortisol response to stressors.
+Children showed a lower cortisol response to stressors in the presence of their pet dogs.

 Surprisingly, it was not the proximity-seeking behavior of the animals that caused stress resilience.
-Furthermore, participants initiated the stress-buffering effects by petting the dogs (Kertes and Liu et al. 2017).
+Furthermore, participants initiated the stress-buffering effects by petting the dogs (Kertes et al. 20179).

 Additionally, scientists at Virginia Commonwealth University observed the stress reduction effects of interactions with therapy dogs.

-The study found that as little as five minutes of interactions with pets significantly lowered cortisol levels of stressed health care professionals (Barker and Knisely et al. 2005).
+The study found that as little as five minutes of interactions with pets significantly lowered the cortisol levels of stressed healthcare professionals (Barker et al. 200510).

 Petting a dog is a way to relieve stress

-Having a fun time and laughing mirthfully are old, commonly advised stress management techniques that work.
+Having fun and laughing mirthfully are old, commonly advised stress management techniques that work.

-According to research, laughing is a way to relieve stress while increasing immune system function, on the other hand (Bennett and Zeller et al. 2003).
+According to research, laughing is a way to relieve stress while increasing immune system function, on the other hand (Bennett et al. 200311).

 So, go out, meet some friends, and have fun!
 Alternatively, watch or read something that’s stimulating your sense of humor.

-Social support can act as a buffer to poor health conditions based on a stressful, fast-paced life (Cadzow and Servoss 2009).
+Social support can buffer poor health conditions based on a stressful, fast-paced life (Cadzow et al. 200912).

-Likewise, maintaining social networks and in particular, spending time with family and friends helps to cope with chronic stress.
+Likewise, maintaining social networks and spending time with family and friends helps cope with stress.

-Furthermore, researchers at Cincinnati Children’s Hospital found that the presence of friends helps to buffer a rise in cortisol levels and negative experiences (Adams and Santo et al. 2011).
+Furthermore, researchers at Cincinnati Children’s Hospital found that the presence of friends helps to buffer a rise in cortisol levels and negative experiences (Adams et al. 201113).

 Stress Management Techniques at Work